Meet the Mild Mannered High School Teacher With a Secret Identity

 Once completed, Nowling's finished chair made its way onto the convention circuit, with more than 50 actors from the various TV shows and movies signing it.
 But when a main component of the original chair popped up online, Nowling knew he had to build a new version from scratch.

-It’s no wonder Nowling has developed quite the reputation in the sci-fi and maker realms.
-His props have been used for multiple fan projects, including Star Trek: New Voyages and the fun Star Trek vs. Batman.
-(You can find it on YouTube.)
+It's no wonder Nowling has developed quite the reputation in the sci-fi and maker realms.
+His props have been used for multiple fan projects, including Star Trek: New Voyages and the fun Star Trek vs. Batman (which, you can find on YouTube.)

 Although Spock's harp has been recreated before, to Nowling's knowledge, no one ever built a version of the wheel harp.
 He watched the often maligned episode six or seven times for research, pausing the scene to study the instruments' details and patterns.
 The harps' strings were different colors, and Nowling wanted to make sure that he strung them in the correct order.